CR-David16/void10/readme.txt

                         THIS THEME IS A FORK!!!!

-  This theme is a fork for the theme "deb10" made by: Mauro A. Meloni
+  This theme is a fork of the theme "deb10" made by: Mauro A. Meloni
   <maumeloni@gmail.com> https://maurom.com/
   https://gitlab.com/maurom/deb10
   please watch his projects!!!!!!